streamingfast/substreams/docs/new/getting-started/evm/emv-first-sql.md

 11. `Add another contract`: choose if you want to index another contract.
 You can track as many contracts as you need.

+1. `SQL type`: you can choose the driver: PosgreSQL or Clickhouse.

 13. `Directory`: choose the directory where the project will be created.

 14. `Package build`: whether you want the Substreams package to the built.